folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 ### Deleting a fee/fine type

 1. Find the fee/fine type  you want to delete and click the **trash can icon**.
 2. In the **Delete Fee/fine Type** dialog, click **Delete**.
 A confirmation message appears and the fee/fine type is deleted.

 ## Settings \> Users \> Waive reasons

 Use this setting to configure waive reasons.
-When waiving a fee/fine, Waive reason is a required field.

 ### Creating a waive reason

 1. In the **Fee/fine: Waive reasons** pane, click **New**.